-One man stood out to me more than most.
-His name was Frank and quite honestly, when I met Frank, I did a well thought out search of his outward appearance.
+One man stood out to me, more than most.
+His name was Frank, and quite honestly, when I met Frank, I did a well thought out search of his outward appearance.
 But my heavenly Father, He only looks at his heart.

 Frank had coal black hair, and he had painted his fingernails just as black.
 His piercing blue eyes shifted back and forth as he studied me.
 He had a book on ghost, spirits, and hauntings in Kentucky lying beside him, and he was intently writing words that made no sense in a notebook.
-I asked him if he was a writer and he said, “Yes, I am trying to get my creative juices flowing.”
+I asked him if he was a writer and Frank said, “Yes, I am trying to get my creative juices flowing.”
 I smiled, thinking about how Frank and I had something in common, “words.”

-Back to Frank…
+Back to Frank:

 I then went and mingled with some of the others.
-Many were quite young like Frank, and others were aged with worn creases.
+Many were quite young, like Frank, and others were aged with worn creases.
 The aged lines ran upon their hands, and along their lips that curled up to meet me.
 Eventually, I had a gathering of several around a large table, and we were doing Bible study.

-June sat there, just seconds after I had read, confused and shrugging her shoulders, but each time I asked a question Frank would blurt out the correct answer.
-Not only did he have the responses, he had the full story, and he knew where to find numerous scriptures.
+June sat there, just seconds after I had read, confused and shrugging her shoulders, but each time I asked a question, Frank would blurt out the correct answer.
+Not only did he have the responses, but he also had the full story, and he knew where to find numerous scriptures.
 As time went by I began to realize that Frank had more biblical knowledge than many in the “church” today.
 As I pondered where to find a verse I was looking for, Frank went to his room and came back with a huge concordance.
 His bible was filled with notes and special papers he’d received at “his church.”
 I asked him why he was there at the nursing home.
 As I waited for his response, I studied his age.
-Frank looked to be about thirty or thirty five years old.
+Frank looked to be about thirty or thirty-five years old.
 He said, “I have paranoid schizophrenia.”
 I said, “Yeah.”
 He began to talk about how they had diagnosed him with schizoaffective disorder first and then changed it later on.
-Before all you religious people start screaming, “Don’t speak it, and don’t claim it” I was just getting to know my new friend a little better.
+Before all, you religious people start screaming, “Don’t speak it, and don’t claim it” I was just getting to know my new friend a little better.

-He wanted to read a verse from the book of Psalms and as he did the Holy Wind showed up.
+He wanted to read a verse from the book of Psalms, and as he did the Holy Wind showed up.
 Yes, the Breath of Yah showed up to teach me that I could learn so much from this man named Frank.
-This man who many would have deemed demon possessed and quite possibly he is, but my Lord separated the demon possessed from the lunatics in the following verse.
+This man who many would have deemed demon possessed and quite possibly he is, but my Father separated the demon possessed from the lunatics in the following verse.

-“And his fame went throughout all Syria: and they brought unto him all sick people that were taken with divers diseases and torments, and those which were possessed with devils, and those which were lunatick, and those that had the palsy; and he healed them.”
-Matthew 4:24 KJB.
+“And his fame went throughout all Syria: and they brought unto him all sick people that were taken with divers diseases and torments, and those which were possessed with devils, and those which were lunatick, and those that had the palsy; and he healed them” (Matthew 4:24 KJB).

-And here is what it said.
+“And here is what it said.
 “God gave Solomon very great wisdom and understanding, and knowledge as vast as the sands of the seashore.
 In fact, his wisdom exceeded that of all the wise men of the East and the wise men of Egypt.
 He was wiser than anyone else, including Ethan the Ezrahite.”

 Bam!
 There it was!
-Ethan the Ezrahite was so wise, only Solomon seems to be deemed greater.
+Ethan the Ezrahite was so wise, only Solomon seems to be deemed more significant.
 Why hadn’t I ever noticed reading this before?
 I have been studying the bible since I was a small girl.
 It took a man named Frank to teach me some things that day.